ricardoquesada/unijoysticle2/docs/pair_ds3.md

 ### Pair it

-* Install [HIDAPI][hidapi]

-* For Debian-based OSs, do:
+Install [HIDAPI][hidapi].
+For Debian-based OSs, do:
 ```
 $ sudo apt install libhidapi-dev
 ```

-* For MacOS, Windows, do:

-Don't know, but make sure that have HIDAPI installed.
+For MacOS, Windows: I don't know, you are in your own.

 * Compile the "sixaxis pairer":